VPC settings for AWS Cloud9 Development Environments - AWS Cloud9

 Amazon VPC requirements for AWS Cloud9

-Use the following checklist to confirm that the VPC meets all of the following requirements.
+Use the following checklist to confirm that the VPC meets all of the following requirements:

 • If your environment is accessing its EC2 instance directly though SSH, the instance can be launched into a public subnet only.
-For information on confirming whether a subnet is public, see Confirm whether a subnet is public.
+For information about confirming whether a subnet is public, see Confirm whether a subnet is public.

 • If you're accessing a no-ingress Amazon EC2 instance using Systems Manager, the instance can be launched into either a public or a private subnet.

 • If you're using a private subnet, allow the instance for the subnet to communicate with the internet by hosting a NAT gateway in a public subnet.
-For more information on viewing or changing settings for an internet gateway, see View or change settings for an internet gateway
+For more information about viewing or changing settings for an internet gateway, see View or change settings for an internet gateway

 Note

-For the following procedures, if you use the Amazon VPC or Amazon EC2 consoles, we recommend that you sign in to the AWS Management Console and open the Amazon VPC console (https://console.aws.amazon.com/vpc) or Amazon EC2 console (https://console.aws.amazon.com/ec2) using credentials for an administrator in your AWS account.
+For the following procedures, sign in to the AWS Management Console and use administrator credentials to open either the Amazon VPC console (https://console.aws.amazon.com/vpc) or Amazon EC2 console (https://console.aws.amazon.com/ec2) .

-If you use the AWS CLI or the AWS CloudShell, we recommend you configure the AWS CLI or the AWS CloudShell with the credentials for an administrator in your AWS account.
+If you use the AWS CLI or the AWS CloudShell, we recommend that you configure the AWS CLI or the AWS CloudShell with the credentials for an administrator in your AWS account.
 If you can't do this, check with your AWS account administrator.

 View a list of VPCs for an AWS Region